carter-yagemann/ARCUS/docs/arcus.md

 ## Analyzing Traces

 See `tools/angr/analysis.py --help` for usage.
-To continue the example from the Griffin tracing [documentation](griffin-tracing.md):
+To continue the example from the tracing [documentation](perf.md):

     sudo chown -R $(whoami) trace-output
     ./tools/angr/analysis.py trace-output